8 Caribbean Islands That Haven’t Been Overrun by Tourists (Yet)

 In the past, the surrounding reefs were a minefield for ships.
 Today, there are numerous sites where divers can explore their remnants, as well as underwater caves and fish that make their home there.

-The salty ponds in the interior of the island host thousands of flamingos, and there are hiking trails and lookouts where you can view these birds.
+The salty ponds in the island's interior host thousands of flamingos, and there are hiking trails and lookouts where you can view these birds.

 Canouan, St. Vincent and the Grenadines